 | +220 | 31.3% | Longshot; big payout, lower hit rate |

-Say I have a goal-line back I believe scores about 50% of the time in this matchup, and the market has him at +120 (an implied 45.5%).
+The row I keep coming back to is the top one.
+A -160 favorite has to score in nearly 62% of these games before you make a cent, and that number already bakes in the book's cut, so your honest read on the player has to clear an inflated bar.
+Now the worked case.
+Say I have a goal-line back I believe scores about 50% of the time in this matchup, and the market has him at +120, an implied 45.5%.
 That four-and-a-half-point gap is my edge, and it is a bet.
-If that same back is hanging at -160 (an implied 61.5%) because he is a household name, there is no edge left, and I pass no matter how much I like the player.
+Take that same back at -160 because he is a household name, and there is no edge left; I pass, no matter how much I like the player.

-One more honest wrinkle: props carry more vig than sides.
-A typical spread or total holds around 4.5%, while player props like anytime TD often run roughly 6% to 10%.
-At -160 you break even by winning 61.5% of the time, and that 61.5% already includes the book's hold.
-Because the two sides of a market always add up to more than 100%, the true no-vig chance sits below the raw 61.5%, which is why a household name at -160 is so hard to beat: your honest estimate of his scoring chance has to clear that inflated number.
-Do the implied-probability math on every play, every time, and size each bet to the size of your edge (our bankroll management guide covers how).
+One honest wrinkle: props carry more vig than sides.
+A typical spread or total holds around 4.5%, while player props like anytime TD often run closer to 6% to 10%.
+Because the two sides of any market always add up to more than 100%, the true no-vig chance sits below the raw implied number, which is why a big name at -160 is so hard to beat.
+Do the implied-probability math on every play, every time, and size each bet to the size of your edge, which our bankroll management guide walks through in full.

-New to OddsShopper?
-It scans 100+ sportsbooks and, for every anytime touchdown scorer, shows you the de-vigged fair odds (the true price with the book's hold stripped out) right next to the best number actually available.
-It is the price-vs-fair check above, done for the entire board in seconds.
-Try it free for 7 days, and code SHOP30 takes 30% off OS Pro or OS Core if you subscribe: Start your free trial.
+Want this done for you?
+OddsShopper scans every major sportsbook and, for each anytime touchdown scorer, the tool surfaces the de-vigged fair odds (the true price with the book's hold stripped out) right next to the best number actually available.
+That is the price-vs-fair check above, run for the whole board in seconds.
+Try OS Pro free for 7 days, and code TDPROPS20 takes 20% off if you subscribe.

 If price is the edge, then getting the best price is free EV, and nowhere is that truer than touchdown props.
 Main lines like spreads and totals are efficient, so the same number sits within a point or two across every book.
 Player props are the opposite.
-They are often among the softest, least-efficient markets on the board, and anytime TD prices swing widely from book to book because each sportsbook models them a little differently.
+They are among the softest, least-efficient markets on the board, because each sportsbook models a player's scoring chance a little differently and none of them can sharpen a thousand prop prices as tightly as they sharpen a handful of sides.

-For example, the same player might sit at +150 at DraftKings and +220 at FanDuel at the same moment, with BetMGM and Caesars somewhere in between.
-Those are not two different bets, they are the identical wager at two different prices, and +220 pays 47% more than +150 on a winner.
-Taking the worse number on a bet you would have made anyway is the quietest way bettors bleed their edge.
-Line shopping is one of the clearest and most reliable edges available in this market, which is exactly why sharp bettors treat the best available price as non-negotiable.
+The result shows up as real money.
+The same player might sit at +150 at DraftKings 🎁 and +220 at FanDuel 🎁 at the same moment, with BetMGM 🎁 and Caesars somewhere in between.
+Those are not two different bets.
+They are the identical wager at two different prices, and going back to the table above, +150 implies a 40% chance while +220 implies 31.3%, so the second book is paying you as if the player is far less likely to score.
+On a winner, +220 returns 47% more than +150.
+Settle for the worse number on a bet you were going to place anyway and you hand back EV you already earned, which is exactly why sharp bettors treat the best available price as non-negotiable.

-OddsShopper's NFL odds screen is built to compare prices across every book in one place, and OS Pro extends that to the prop markets.
-Instead of manually opening five apps to compare a touchdown price, OS Pro's +EV prop finder flags the anytime TD scorers priced in your favor against the de-vigged fair line and shows you which book has the best number, so you are attacking the two levers that actually matter: the right player and the right price.
+OddsShopper's NFL odds screen compares prices across every book in one place, and OS Pro extends that to the prop markets.
+Instead of opening five apps to compare one touchdown price, the tool finds the anytime TD scorers priced in your favor against the de-vigged fair line and points you at the book with the best number.
+You are attacking both levers at once: the right player and the right price.

 Treat your Sunday card like a portfolio, not a single swing.
 The goal is a book of small, independent +EV bets that compound over a season, not one hero play.
 In practice that means blending two profiles: